GoodPBC/react-native-practice/docs/README.md

 ## React Native Basics

+### Creating a New React Project

+To begin, we are going to build using the **Expo** Tool.
+IT lets us get an application up and running quickly without having to do any crazy configs, or worrying about extensive tooling like XCode or Android Studio.

+1. **Make sure you have an LTS Version of Node Installed.**

+2. **In your terminal, type the following command.**
+   - `yarn global add expo-cli`
+3. **Next we are going to init a new expo project by typing the following command in the terminal.**

+   - `expo init YourProjectName`

+4. **Navigate into your project directory and type:**

+   - `npm start` or `yarn start`

+   **This will start your dev server and your application is ready to run.
+At this piont you can install the Expo app on your phone or open your app in an emululator on your computer**

+### Understanding JSX

+---

 ## React Native & Redux

+---

 ## Debugging

+---

 ## Styling

+---

 ## Animation

+---

 ## Navigation

+---

 ## Extensions and Third Party Integrations

+---

 ## Forms

+---

 ## Accessing Device Camera

+---

 ## GPS & Maps

+---

 ## HTTP Requests

+---

 ## Authentication

+---

 ## Release Prep

+---

 ## Publishing